pmarsh41/Notes-Jan-2015/timeline.md

   * HTML/CSS basics
   * basic navigation and tasks in Terminal
-  * using basic Git and GitHub workflows
+  * using basic Git and GitHub workflows (styleguide: https://github.com/agis-/git-style-guide)
   * large PSD-to-semantic-markup-and-css projects (such as Surf and Paddle)
   * pixel perfect work on any layout their given
   * quality documentation and resources (MDN, Stackoverflow, etc.)